 Contributors: Corey Davis, Corinne Guimont, Grant Hurley, Jeremy Morse, James Phillpotts, Michelle Polchow, Jennifer Regala, Heather Staines, Willa Tavernier, Alicia Wise, and Melina Zavala

-Policy frameworks — as expressed by these guidelines developed by the NASIG Digital Preservation Policy Working Group — can help publishing organizations articulate the scope, activities, and principles that support the digital preservation of materials in their care.
+Policy frameworks — as expressed by these guidelines — can help publishing organizations articulate the scope, activities, and principles that support the digital preservation of materials in their care.
 The size, type, needs, and resources of publishing organizations will vary considerably.
 However, all share a responsibility for ensuring that the materials they publish are available for current and future use.
 They also share a responsibility for communicating their preservation policies and practices to authors, customers, readers, and users.
 Having an explicit digital preservation policy helps to ensure that preservation activities are repeatable, visible, and transparent to stakeholders.
 Critically, this includes transparency regarding what an organization is, and is not, preserving.

 Core to the work of digital preservation is the ability to keep digital objects authentic and reliable into the future; work which includes maintenance and management strategies that adapt to new risks and technologies as they arise.
 Conducting these activities consistently and sustainably over many years requires coordination from different stakeholders, including creators, selectors, user communities, and units across an organization.
 Policies can help organize these manifold activities and provide support for the financial, technical, and human resources required over time.
 This work can be complex, and the policy of an organization might include that some aspects of this are addressed through arrangements with expert third parties, which might include national libraries or digital preservation services, such as those provided by CLOCKSS or Portico.

-The Model Digital Preservation Policy guidelines are envisioned as a resource for publishing organizations to adapt to their specific contexts and needs.
+The Model Digital Preservation Policy guidelines are envisioned as a resource for publishing organizations to adapt to their unique contexts and needs.
 Created from a survey of digital preservation policies in use across many different types of scholarly publishing organizations, each section includes an explanation of its purpose alongside sample text or a section guide that can be adapted for different preservation contexts.
-The model policy is intended to fulfill the role of a policy framework or strategy that connects the mission and mandate of an organization to the work of digital preservation by identifying the scope, strategies, principles, roles and responsibilities of its preservation program.
+The model policy is intended to fulfill the role of a policy framework or strategy that connects the mission and mandate of an organization to the work of digital preservation by identifying the scope, strategies, principles, and roles and responsibilities of its preservation program.
+This framework or strategy should be supported by more granular policies, action plans, and procedures to translate digital preservation commitments into practice.
 The guidelines conclude with a glossary of key terms used throughout the document.

 The policy guidelines were developed by the NASIG Model Digital Preservation Policy Working Group in 2020-2022.
 The project was undertaken under the auspices of the NASIG Digital Preservation Committee after a survey of member institutions expressed a need for more guidance and resources for writing digital preservation policies.
 Members of the group were recruited from stakeholder organizations, including the Library Publishing Coalition and the Society for Scholarly Publishing, as a joint effort to build capacity and resources for the preservation of scholarly publications.

 The size, type, needs, and resources of organizations involved in publishing activities that would benefit from having a digital preservation policy vary considerably.
-This document is intended to provide a guide to writing a policy that will fit the needs of your organization.
+This document is intended to provide a guide to writing a policy that will fit the needs of your specific organization.
 In many instances, sample text is provided.
-In other cases, where the content of a particular section will vary widely depending on the type of organization (see Scope and Related Documents), the Working Group considered that a section guide on what might be included or a list of suggestions would be more practical.
+In other cases, where the content of a particular section will vary widely depending on the type of organization (see Scope and Related Documents), the Working Group considered a section guide on what may be included or a list of suggestions to be more practical.

 It is expected that organizations will want and need to tailor the model policy to fit their specific circumstances.
-Sections that are clearly relevant should be included, but will not be applicable in all cases.
-For example, where an organization is working with expert third-party digital preservation providers, it may be desirable to provide links out to their documentation, rather than duplicating this document.
-Where sample text is provided in the model policy, this should only be adopted when it is relevant to or desired by the specific organization, and there is no need to use the exact language given.
-The samples are not an exhaustive representation of the types of statements that could be used by an organization for this section of their policy.
-“The organization” or a derivation of that term is used as a placeholder for the name of the institution adapting these statements for its own use.
+Sections should be included where clearly relevant, but will not be applicable in all cases.
+For example, where an organization is working with expert third-party digital preservation providers, it may be desirable to provide links out to their documentation, rather than duplicating this.
+Where sample text is provided in the model policy, this should only be adopted by an organization when relevant or desired, and there is no need to use the exact language given.
+They are not an exhaustive representation of the types of statements that could be used by an organization for this section of their policy.
+“The organization” or a derivation of that term is used as a placeholder for the name of the institution adapting these statements for their own use.

 The first part of the introduction will typically include: